mvskoke/6502-npp-syntax-highlighting/README.md

 I used the npp++ syntax file that came with the 64tass source code as a starter: [64tass source](https://sourceforge.net/projects/tass64/)

 I don't understand half the things in the .xml file.
-I simply guessed and experimented with it until things worked
+I simply guessed and experimented with it until things worked.
+If I actually broke something, sorry

 # Variants
 There are three variants: